Visual Data Science

 The course studies the human side of data science.
 In particular, the course discusses how principles from visualization, visual analytics, perceptual psychology and cognitive sceinces can be applied to data sicence in order to facilitate effective data exploration tools.
 Furthermore, the course introduces students to the principles of human computer interaction, interface design and effective data communication tailored for different audiences.

 The course is designed to teach students the full pipeline of human centered data anaysis, from data acquisition, data preparation and management, data visualization, interaction and exploration and finally the effective communication of insights from the data.
-Furthermore, the course focuses in visualization theory for non-spatial information data, interaction models, principles of human computer interaction and aesthetics for visual design.
+Furthermore, the course focuses on visualization, interaction models, principles of human computer interaction and aesthetics for visual design.

 Upon completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: